eitansuez/envoyfilter-ambient/docs/migrate.md

 ## Retrofit the EnvoyFilter spec

 In sidecar mode the EnvoyFilter targeted the service via the `workloadSelector` field.
-In ambient mode, the EnvoyFilter must reference the waypoint via the `targetRefs` field.
+In ambient mode, the EnvoyFilter must reference the service with the `targetRefs` field.

 Here is a revised envoy filter for ambient: